DLTPose: 6DoF Pose Estimation From Accurate Dense Surface Point Estimates

-Hybrid approaches attempt to integrate the benefits of both sparse and dense methods by leveraging the accuracy of keypoints while incorporating dense feature representations.
-FFB6D~\cite{he2021ffb6d} fuses feature-based keypoint detection with dense depth representations to improve robustness in cluttered and occluded environments.
-Despite these improvements, hybrid methods still struggle with symmetric objects and accurate surface point localization.
 Our method leverages elements of both sparse and dense methods by integrating per-object pixel 3D surface estimates from a set of (minimally four) keypoints, using a novel Direct Linear Transform (DLT) formulation.
-Our framework is similar to that of Pix2Pose, with the increased accuracy of our DLT surface estimation and our treatment of object symmetries leading to improved pose estimation accuracy.
+Our framework is similar to that of Pix2Pose, with our highly accurate DLT surface estimation and our treatment of object symmetries leading to improved pose estimation accuracy.